5 Ways You Can Write Off Your Pet This Tax Season

 3. Your pet is part of the family biz.

-For many parents, having their kid one day take over the family business is a dream come true.
-While that’s impossible for pet parents due to numerous species constraints, some are still able to contribute to the family trade.
-These folks may even be entitled to various tax breaks, according to Christian Maldonado, the founder and CEO of the accounting firm Finsultopens in a new tab.
+Though the IRS doesn’t consider them our children (can you tell we’re a little bitter about it?), some pets are able to contribute to the family trade.
+Folks with pets who help run operations may be entitled to various tax breaks, according to Christian Maldonado, the founder and CEO of the accounting firm Finsultopens in a new tab.

 “For business owners, pet expenses are deductible if they provide a service for the business,” he explains.
-This would include farm dogs that are used to protect livestock from prey.
+This would include farm dogs who protect livestock from prey.
 In this scenario, the expenses needed to maintain the life of the dog would qualify as tax write-offs because they’re recognized as “necessary for the continued operations of the business in pursuit of income and growth,” Maldonado adds.

-Other examples would include cats that conduct pest control throughout a business location or pets that are used in advertising on the company’s social media.
-However, in regard to advertising, you must be able to prove that they directly produced related income.
+Other examples would include cats who conduct pest control for a business location or pets who are used in advertising on the company’s social media.
+In regard to advertising, you must be able to prove that they directly produced related income.

 “For example, if your animal is a key central token to your YouTube channel that generates income for your business, it’s known as a ‘performance’ animal to the IRS as it is directly tied to producing income for the business so the stated expenses would qualify as write-offs,” Maldonado adds.